Probing the Dispersion and Rotation Measure Contributions from Supernova Remnants in Fast Radio Burst Source Environments with 1D SNR Simulation: Introduction

 Previous theoretical work \citep{Yang2017ApJ...839L..25Y, Murase2016, Kashiyama2017, Yang&Zhang2017} has explored a variety of possible contributors to ${\rm DM}_{\rm source}$.
 These include (i) the SNR ejecta and shocked shell (e.g., \citealt{Piro2016, Piro&Gaensler2018, Niu2025}), (ii) a nebula powered by the relativistic pulsar/magnetar wind (e.g., \citealt{Yang2016, Margalit2018, Metzger2019, ZYZhao2021b, Mahlmann2022}), (iii) dense star-forming or H\,II regions in the host galaxy (e.g., \citealt{Tendulkar2017, Michilli2018Natur, Bassa2017}), and (iv) small-scale plasma lensing structures (e.g., \citealt{Cordes2017, Main2018Natur}).
 Among these, the SNR scenario is particularly attractive for sources with large host DM and significant negative $\mathrm{dDM}/\mathrm{d}t$, in which an expanding ionized shell naturally leads to a declining DM over time.
 Analytic models based on the McKee \& Truelove treatment of SNR evolution have been used to estimate the time dependence of the SNR DM in different expansion phases---ejecta-dominated (ED), Sedov--Taylor (ST), and radiative snowplow---\citep{McKee&Truelove1995PhR,McKee&Truelove1999,Piro2016, Piro&Gaensler2018}, and to place constraints on the age and environment of individual FRB sources.

 On the observational side, several FRBs show a substantial excess or variations in their DM or Rotation Measure (RM) \citep{Masui2015Natur, Hilmarsson2021,Niu2022,Wang2022NatCo, Mckinven2023}, indicating the presence of a dense and magnetized local environment.
-FRB~20190520B shows a clear long-term secular decrease in DM, with a nearly linear decline over $\sim 4$ years at ${\rm dDM}/{\rm d}t \simeq -12\,{\rm pc\,cm^{-3}\,yr^{-1}}$ \citep{Niu2025}.
-Recent monitoring of FRB~20121102 also reveals secular DM evolution, but with a two-stage behavior: an early segment with slight DM increase and a late segment with DM decrease \citep{Wang2025arXiv250715790W}.
-In this work, when performing SNR slope matching for FRB~20121102, we use the late (declining) segment.
+FRB~20190520B shows a clear long-term secular decrease in DM, with a nearly linear decline over $\sim 4$ years at ${\rm dDM}/{\rm d}t \simeq -12\,{\rm pc\,cm^{-3}\,yr^{-1}}$ \citep{Niu2025}. {Recent monitoring of FRB~20121102 reveals secular DM evolution with a two-stage behavior: an early segment with slight DM increase and a later phase showing DM decline \citep{Wang2025arXiv250715790W}.
+FRB~20220529A now provides a third well-monitored case of secular DM decline: a $3.2$-yr campaign finds ${\rm dDM}/{\rm d}t=-0.881\pm0.001\,{\rm pc\,cm^{-3}\,yr^{-1}}$, together with a short-lived DM excursion associated with enhanced RM activity \citep{Pandhi2026}.} In this work, when performing SNR slope matching for FRB~20121102, we use the late (declining) segment.
 The slope turnover between the early and late stages may indicate additional local-plasma components (e.g., MWN-related contributions), consistent with hybrid interpretations discussed in \citet{Dai2017}, \citet{Beloborodov2017}, and \citet{Yang2019}.
 We also note recent attempts to place active repeaters within a unified framework, including FRB~20190417A, an active repeater with periodic activity that shows oscillatory RM with sign reversals and is generally interpreted in a magnetar--massive-star binary environment, as well as persistent radio source (PRS)-associated systems \citep{Wang2025arXiv251207140W}.

 Beyond these analytical estimates of the SNR contribution to ${\rm DM}_{\rm source}$, numerical simulations provide a natural and complementary approach for studying the dynamical evolution of SNRs and its imprint on FRB DM.
 Modern stellar evolution calculations, such as those performed with MESA \citep[version 12115;][]{Paxton2011ModulesMESA,Paxton2013ModulesStars,Paxton2015ModulesExplosions,Paxton2018ModulesExplosions,Paxton2019ModulesConservation,Jermyn2023ModulesInfrastructure}, self-consistently follow massive stars from the zero-age main sequence (ZAMS) to core collapse (CC), thereby providing realistic progenitor structures and ejecta properties as inputs for subsequent CCSNR simulations.